boisalai/mlops-zoomcamp-2023/module3.md

 ```

 You should get this.
-We have logging information in the terminal window and in the Prefect console.
+We have logging information in the terminal window and in the Prefect UI.

 <table>
     <tr>